-Press to select Test Function and point to the next Test pattern in the sequence.
-The first one switches all the power supplies on.
+Press to select Test Function and also to point to the next Test pattern in the sequence, for testing & logging the power supply Voltages.
+The first pattern switches all the power supplies on.
 Each subsequent press of TEST will move to the next Test step.
+A discharger test is done first that turns on the Auxiliary (Aux.) output for two seconds if TEST is pressed when the charger is idle.
 If PAUSE is pressed during Test, the power supply(s) will be turned off and the position in the sequence remembered.
-Press START to resume testing at the same step as before when PAUSE was pressed
+Press START to resume testing at the same step as before when PAUSE was pressed.